Cognitive retention therapy

-Cognitive retention therapy (CRT), also known as the Ashby Memory Method, is a cognitive therapy for dementia, based on the research of Dr. Mira Ashby.
-It is adapted from her programs for brain injury rehabilitation, for which she won the Order of Canada in 1984.
-CRT is a specifically tailored program to work for the damage done by Alzheimer's disease and other dementia.
-Combining word exercises, visual stimulation, a process called errorless learning, Stroop exercises and many other techniques from Dr. Ashby's research, CRT creates personalized activities based on participant's interests to stimulate all 5 senses.
-CRT is currently undergoing formal clinical studies, but has been presented at different seminars and conventions including the 28th National Conference of the Alzheimer Society of Canada in Toronto, Ontario; and has received positive feedback as a plausible treatment option.
+Cognitive retention therapy (CRT), also known as the Ashby Memory Method, is a cognitive therapy for dementia, adapted from Mira Ashby's programs for brain injury rehabilitation, for which she won the Order of Canada in 1984.
+CRT is a specifically tailored program to address the damage caused by Alzheimer's disease and other dementia.
+Combining word exercises, visual stimulation, a process called errorless learning, Stroop exercises and many other techniques from Ashby's research, CRT creates personalized activities based on participant's interests to stimulate all 5 senses.
+CRT is undergoing formal clinical studies, and has been presented at different seminars and conventions including the 28th National Conference of the Alzheimer Society of Canada in Toronto, Ontario; and as of 2011 had received positive feedback as a plausible treatment option.